-The difference is the activity you can do in each zone.
-For example, in a no stopping zone, you cannot stop temporarily to expeditiously drop off or pick up a passenger.
-However, in a no standing zone, you are permitted to stop temporarily as long as you are actively engaged in dropping off or picking up a passenger at the curb.
+The difference is the activity you can perform in each zone.
+For example, in a no-stopping area, you cannot stop temporarily to drop off or pick up a passenger expeditiously.
+However, in a no-standing zone, you are permitted to stop temporarily if you are actively engaged in dropping off or picking up a passenger at the curb and leaving immediately.
 But, no packages!

 Remember these immortal words, “I stop, I stand, I park.”
-These three activities are the same thing…halting your vehicle.
-However, the parking ticket gods will allow you to stop temporarily to drop-off or pick-up a passenger (to and from the curb) and leave the area immediately.
+These three activities are the same thing, halting your vehicle.
+However, the parking ticket gods will allow you to stop temporarily to drop off or pick up a passenger (to and from the curb) as long as you leave the area immediately.

-Take this brief 3 question quiz
+Take this brief 3-question quiz

-1. I can park my vehicle in a no standing zone.
+1. I can park my vehicle in a no-standing zone.
 True or False?

 3. Stopping, standing, and parking are the same thing.
 True or False.